rahuldshetty/Awesome-AI/GenAI/LLM.md

 ### Training

 * [accelerate](https://github.com/huggingface/accelerate): 🚀 A simple way to train and use PyTorch models with multi-GPU, TPU, mixed-precision.
-* [optimum](https://github.com/huggingface/optimum): 🚀 Accelerate training and inference of 🤗 Transformers and 🤗 Diffusers with easy to use hardware optimization tools
+* [optimum](https://github.com/huggingface/optimum): 🚀 Accelerate training and inference of 🤗 Transformers and 🤗 Diffusers with easy to use hardware optimization tools.

 ### Serving